silky/chrisdone-homepage/posts/fay.markdown

 and saw that it was good enough given the questionable requirements and strict time constraints.

-When I look at JavaScript,
-I see that it is shit.
+When I look at JavaScript, I see that it is bad.
 And not good enough given the various other superior languages out there.

 But I repeat myself, see [The JavaScript Problem](http://www.haskell.org/haskellwiki/The_JavaScript_Problem)